Home » Green Bottle Blue Tarantula, Behavior, Care, Habitat, Diet, Handling

 Green Bottle Blue Tarantula, Behavior, Care, Habitat, Diet, Handling

 One cannot help but be mesmerized by the stunning appearance of the Green Bottle Blue Tarantula.
-It is commonly known as GBB tarantula.
+It is commonly known as the GBB tarantula.
+It is adorned with vibrant hues of metallic blue, green, and orange, and its iridescent exoskeleton resembles a living work of art.

 In the realm of arachnids, few creatures captivate the imagination quite like the Green Bottle Blue Tarantula scientific name is Chromatopelma Cyaneopubescens.